 There are two ways to lift a credit freeze: either temporarily or permanently.
 A temporary lift is used when you’re applying for a loan, a credit card, or even a job that requires an extensive background check.

-Just be sure to plan in advance because it can take up to three business days after you submit the request for the agency to actually lift the freeze.
+Just be sure to plan in advance because it can take up to three business days after you submit the request for the agency to actually lift the security freeze.

 To save yourself a bit of time and money, you can ask the lender or potential employer which credit reporting agency they plan on contacting.
 That way you can just lift that one specific credit freeze.